Distributions of Matrices over $\mathbb{F}_q[x]$: Proof of Lemma

 By what we formulated in the proof of the foregoing lemma, $M'_{max}$ still satisfies the condition (\ref{condition0}).
 Then we may find an upper-triangular matrix in the orbit $GL_n(\mathbb{F}_q[x])M'_{max}$: This $N$ also satisfies the condition (\ref{condition0}).

 Notice that the above operation does not change the g.c.d of the columns.
-Thus we know that the g.c.d. of the $i$th column of $N$ is of degree:
+Thus, using (\ref{equation1}) and (\ref{assumption0}), we know that the g.c.d. of the $i$th column of $N$ is of degree:

 Thus we know that